Uncovering the Internet's Hidden Values: An Empirical Study of Desirable Behavior Using Highly-Upvoted Content on Reddit

-We inspected the 135 instances in $\dataset{study}$ where the LLM returned ``N/A'' across both years indicating that a comment should not have been highly-upvoted to understand the mismatch between the community and LLM's notions of desirability.
+\para{When are ``N/A''s returned by the model?} We inspected the 135 instances in $\dataset{study}$ where the LLM returned ``N/A'' across both years indicating that a comment should not have been highly-upvoted to understand the mismatch between the community and LLM's notions of desirability.
 The most common themes in these comments are that they are political, toxic, reference religion, and manifest in the form of controversial opinions, dark humor, or racism.
 Prior work ~\cite{rottger2023xstest} has shown that reinforcement learning with human feedback (RLHF)~\cite{ouyang2022training} makes the model avoidant of promoting or reflecting positively on content that may be controversial in these ways to maintain safety standards.

 We perform manual validation of LLM-generated explanations for ``N/A''s and open-code them into the six categories shown in Table \ref{tab:open-codes}.
 We find that the model is able to identify instances where the comment does not contribute positively to the discussion, or has derogatory remarks.
 It further identifies content that may be off-topic, or uses personal attacks on the poster of the context.
 A complete list of subreddits that returned ``N/A''s across the two years in $\dataset{study}$ can be found in Appendix \ref{app:na-subreddits}.